kubeflow/blog/_posts/2025-02-16-synthetic-data-using-kfp.md

 Synthetic data, uses different techniques outlined below to generate data that mimics the statistical properties of real data, which opens up a good number of use cases.
 Synthetic data, depending on technique used, not only has similar statistical base properties as the real data, but also preserves correlations between features in the data.

 While the above focuses on speed of development in general, and augmentation of data to improve performance of analytical modes, there are more motivations for *creating* (synthetic) data.
-Using synthetic data *could* give us new ways to improve on speed of development, handling biases, and more:
+Using synthetic data *could* give us new ways to improve on speed of development, handling biases, and more.

+### **Key Benefits of Using Synthetic Data**

-- Enhancing privacy and security
+- **Enhanced Privacy and Security**
-- Increasing data availability
+  Mimics real datasets without containing sensitive or personally identifiable information, mitigating privacy risks and ensuring compliance with regulations like GDPR.

+- **Improved Data Availability**
+  Enables testing and training of models without requiring extensive real-world data collection.

-- Accelerating innovation and experimentation
+- **Innovation and Experimentation**
+  Allows safe experimentation with new algorithms and models without exposing sensitive data, fostering rapid prototyping in a secure environment.

-- Supporting ethical and responsible AI
+- **Ethical and Responsible AI Development**
+  Ensures training data is free from biases present in real-world datasets, promoting fair and unbiased AI systems.

+- **Accelerated Testing and Deployment**
+  Supports testing of new products, services, and systems in a controlled yet realistic setting, ensuring they are robust, scalable, and ready for real-world use.

+- **Cost Efficiency**
+  Reduces expenses related to data collection, storage, and compliance by eliminating the need for large-scale real-world data acquisition.

+- **Regulatory Compliance Simplification**
+  Helps organizations navigate complex data regulations by offering a compliant alternative to real-world datasets, easing cross-border data transfers.

-- Improving development speed and time to market
+- **Balanced and Augmented Datasets**
-- Augmenting training datasets for AI models
+  Supplements real-world data by balancing underrepresented classes, improving model performance, and reducing biases in AI training.

+- **Resilience Against Data Scarcity**
+  Enables AI development in domains where real-world data is limited, expensive, or difficult to obtain—such as healthcare and cybersecurity—by generating high-quality alternative datasets.

 But, how good is synthetic data, how do we evaluate it?